 - Account management – Skype for Business offers centralized admin controls for multiple users.

-Discord does allow screen sharing and has some capability for business use with its Go Live streaming feature.
-However, Skype has significantly more features that cater directly to business needs.
+Discord allows screen sharing and has Go Live streaming for business-adjacent use cases.
+However, Skype has significantly more features built specifically for business needs like call recording and CRM integration.

 The only exception would be for niche professional communities that center around Discord.
 In those cases, the platform’s chat servers may provide more targeted tools.